-Jamaica Inn hotel, Cornwall's legendary coaching house, immortalised in Daphne du Maurier's novel of the same name, has stood high on Bodmin Moor for over four centuries.
-We're still referred to by historians as Cornwall's most famous smuggling inn.
-These days we do welcome the more salubrious guest ... and the odd ghost!
-The Inn also includes a museum and gift shop as well as a restaurant and bar.
+JAMAICA INN HOTEL: Cornwall's legendary coaching house, immortalised in Daphne du Maurier's novel of the same name, has stood high on Bodmin Moor for over 4 centuries and has been referred to by historians as Cornwall's most famous smuggling inn.